ekaragodin/clone/README.md

 clone https://github.com/denoland/deno.git
 ```

-This command creates the directory `github.com/denoland` at `~/src` directory.
-Then it clones the repository at this directory and opens the cloned repository in your editor.
+This command creates the directory `~/src/github.com/denoland/deno`.
+Then it clones the repository into this directory and opens it in your editor.

 ## Configure